-From conversations with numerous SAP users, we know that the number of reference letters created each year amounts to approximately 10% of the number of employees.
-This means that a company with 5,000 employees will create around 500 reference letters per year for promotions, transfers and staff that leave.
-If we assume a processing time of three hours for each reference letter, the company in our example would end up spending a whopping 1,500 hours on this.
-This almost corresponds to a full-time employee, whom HR managers would much rather employ for value-adding tasks such as personnel development.
+We know from discussions with numerous SAP users: The number of references produced each year amounts to around 10% of the number of employees.
+This means that a company with 5,000 employees produces around 500 references every year for promotions, transfers and employees leaving the company.
+If we assume a processing time of three hours for each certificate, we end up with an annual time expenditure of 1,500 hours in our example company.
+This corresponds to almost one full-time employee, whose capacity HR managers would much rather use for value-adding tasks such as personnel development.

-For HR teams, writing reference letters can become a real stress factor because cooperation between all parties rarely runs in a seamless manner.
+For HR employees, certificate creation can degenerate into a real stress factor because coordination with all parties involved rarely goes smoothly.

-However, time expenditure is only one of the many challenges associated with creating job references.
-In many organizations, writing these letters can become a real stress factor because cooperation between all parties rarely runs in a seamless manner.
-In a paper-based process, coordination difficulties and the limited availability of process participants lead to “idle periods”, which unnecessarily lengthen the operation and can result in a processing time of three to six months.
-Due to the stumbling blocks outlined below, reference letters can quickly become a real productivity killer:
+However, the time involved is only one of the challenges associated with job references.
+In many companies, reference preparation can degenerate into a real stressor because coordination with all parties involved rarely runs smoothly.
+In a paper-based process, difficulties in coordination and the limited availability of process participants result in “layovers” that unnecessarily drag out the process and lead to processing times of three to six months.
+Because of the following stumbling blocks, job references can quickly become a real productivity killer:

-- Media disruptions in communication: Those involved often communicate using the most diverse methods of communication.
-The interplay of emails, telephone calls and meetings causes numerous media disruptions.
+- Media disruptions in communication: During the coordination process, the parties involved often communicate using a wide variety of communication tools.
+The interplay of e-mails, telephone calls and meetings causes numerous media breaks.

-- Insufficient process transparency: If no one knows whose desk the current version of the certificate of employment is on, you have the perfect recipe for chaos.
-Manual processes are one of the main contributing factors to a lack of process transparency.
+- Poor process transparency: If no one knows on which desk the current version of the report is currently lying, chaos is perfect.
+Manual processes are one of the main causes of a lack of process transparency.

-- Lack of legal certainty: Complying with legal requirements plays an important role in writing reference letters.
-Every phrase must be just right.
-This poses a considerable challenge, especially to companies with global operations.
+- Lack of legal certainty: Legal requirements play a major role in the preparation of certificates.
+Every wording has to be right.
+This poses a considerable challenge, especially for internationally operating companies.

-- Unsatisfactory results: At the end of the day, an outstanding employer’s reference should primarily serve to support employees in their future personal careers.
-However, not all employees walk away satisfied with the end result.
+- Unsatisfactory results: In the end, a qualified reference should primarily serve employees as support for their personal careers.
+However, not all employees are always satisfied with the end result.

-If you’re an HR manager and are familiar with some of these challenges, you have certainly come to the right place.
-In the following sections you will learn how to overcome many of these stumbling blocks.
+If you’re an HR manager and some of these challenges sound familiar, you’ve come to the right place.
+In the following sections, you will learn how to eliminate many of these stumbling blocks.

-As is the case with most business processes, the lack of standards is the underlying reason for the lack of efficiency when it comes to creating reference letters.
-However, creating them is actually a straightforward process that is predestined for standardization.
-In fact, the duration of the process can be considerably shortened by implementing stringent process control that is seamlessly integrated into the SAP landscape.
+As is the case with most business processes, the lack of standards is usually the reason for the lack of efficiency in the preparation of references.
+Yet the issuing of certificates is a straightforward process that is virtually predestined for standardization.
+Especially with stringent process control that is seamlessly integrated into the SAP landscape, the process time can be significantly reduced.
 This makes the following process much leaner and faster:

-- Application for a reference letter by an employee or supervisor
+- Request for a job reference by employee or supervisor.

 - Description of the employee’s tasks by the HR department